-Table 82 sas-status-controller-a properties (continued)
+Table 111 sas-status-controller properties (continued)

-Name Туре Description elem-reason string More information about the status value. (elem-reason-numeric) (uint32) • Blank (0): elem-status is OK. • Error count interrupts (3): PHY disabled because of error-count interrupts. • PHY control (5): PHY disabled by a SES control page as a result of action by a Storage Controller or user. • Not ready (6): PHY is enabled but not ready.
+Name Туре Description elem-status string The SES status that corresponds to the PHY status. (elem-status-numeric) (uint32) • Error (0, 4): Unrecoverable condition is detected.
+Appears only if there is a firmware problem related to PHY definition data. • OK (1): Element is installed and no error conditions are known. • Disabled (2): Critical condition is detected. • Non-critical (3): Non-critical condition is detected. • Not Used (5): Element is not installed in enclosure. • Unknown (6): Element is installed with no known errors, but the element has not been turned on or set into operation. • Unknown (7): Sensor has failed or element status is not available.
+Appears only if an I/O module indicates it has fewer PHYs than the reporting I/O module, in which case all additional PHYs are reported as unknown. elem-disabled string • Disabled (0): PHY is disabled. (elem-disabled- numeric) (uint32) Enabled (1): PHY is enabled. elem-reason string More information about the status value. (elem-reason-numeric) (uint32) • Blank (0):elem-status is OK. • Error count interrupts (3): PHY disabled because of error-count interrupts. • PHY control (5): PHY disabled by a SES control page as a result of action by a Storage Controller or user.
+Not ready (6): PHY is enabled but not ready.
 Appears for SC PHYs when the partner I/O module is not installed.
-Appears for Drive, SC, or Ingress PHYs when a connection problem exists such as a broken connector.
-Firmware reboot (7): PHY disabled because of a firmware reboot.
-Disk removed (8): PHY disabled because drive slot is empty.
-Unused - disabled by default (9): PHY is disabled by default because it is not used.
-Excessive PHY changes (10): PHY is disabled because of excessive PHY change counts.
-Did not initialize (11): PHY is enabled but not ready because it did not pass COMINIT. change-counter hex32 Number of times the PHY originated a BROADCAST (CHANGE).
-A BROADCAST (CHANGE) is sent f doubleword synchronization is lost or at the end of a Link Reset sequence. code-violations hex32 Number of times the PHY received an unrecognized or unexpected signal. disparity-errors hex32 Number of doublewords containing running disparity errors that have been received by the PHY, not including those received during Link Reset sequences.
+Appears for Drive, SC, or Ingress PHYs when a connection problem exists such as a broken connector. • Firmware reboot (7): PHY disabled because of a firmware reboot. • Disk removed (8): PHY disabled because drive slot is empty. • Unused - disabled by default (9): PHY is disabled by default because it is not used. • Excessive PHY changes (10) : PHY is disabled because of excessive PHY change counts. • Did not initialize (11): PHY is enabled but not ready because it did not pass COMINIT. change-counter hex32 Number of times the PHY originated a BROADCAST (CHANGE).
+A BROADCAST (CHANGE) is sent if doubleword synchronization is lost or at the end of a Link Reset sequence. code-violations hex32 Number of times the PHY received an unrecognized or unexpected signal. disparity-errors hex32 Number of doublewords containing running disparity errors that have been received by the PHY, not including those received during Link Reset sequences.
 A running disparity error occurs when positive and negative values in a signal do not alternate. crc-errors hex32 In a sequence of SAS transfers (frames), the data is protected by a cyclic redundancy check (CRC) value.
 The crc-errors value specifies the number of times the computed CRC does not match the CRC stored in the frame, which indicates that the frame might have been corrupted in transit. conn-crc-errors hex32 Number of times the lane between two expanders experienced a communication error. lost-dwords hex32 Number of times the PHY has lost doubleword synchronization and restarted the Link Reset sequence. invalid-dwords hex32 Number of invalid doublewords that have been received by the PHY, not including those received during Link Reset sequences. reset-error-counter hex32 Number of times the expander performed a reset of error counters. flag-bits hex32 PHY status flag bits, for internal use.